Gabriel-Debono-Tanti/Game/README.md

 ## Contributions

 Well so far I have done everything all by myself.
-So contributions are accepted you just have to read how to contribute in (CONTRIBUTING.md)
+So contributions are accepted you just have to read how to contribute in [CONTRIBUTING.md](https://github.com/Gabriel-Debono-Tanti/Game/blob/main/CONTRIBUTING.md).
+With contributions this project will be released quicker.